top of page

 “Perfect love of God with our heart, soul, mind, and strength will not happen until we are no longer compelled to think about ourselves.”
 (Bernard of Clairvaux)

 “Christ tells us to die to self so that we can grow in His love and reflect His love which is perfect.
 Though we will never love perfectly, our daily commitment to Him and growing in our union with Him will result in us loving others increasingly the way He would have us love others.”
-(Sacramental Living Blog)
+(Sacramental Living Ministries)

 Quote of the Day